Born: August 25, 1964

 Date of Birth: August 25, 1964

-Her career keeps going strong, playing a variety of starring roles, including in the comedy The Man Who Knew Too Little (1997) opposite Bill Murray, the family drama Run The Wild Fields (2000), and the thriller The Guilty (2000) opposite Bill Pullman.
+Her career continued to go strong, playing a variety of starring roles, including in the comedy The Man Who Knew Too Little (1997) opposite Bill Murray, the family drama Run The Wild Fields (2000), and the thriller The Guilty (2000) opposite Bill Pullman.

 Before You Go (2002)

 The Guilty (2000)